rileyjmurray/sageopt/ROADMAP.md

 track of "lessons learned" throughout the life of the sageopt project (e.g. "We used to do X, which was nice for Y reasons, but created problems for Z, so now we do W.")

-## 2. Create a flexible backend, that can use either coniclifts, or cvxpy.
+## Create a flexible backend, that can use either coniclifts, or cvxpy.

+This is a high-priority task.
+It will require large, coordinated changes to sageopt.

 An earlier version of sageopt (called "sigpy") used cvxpy as its backend for constructing SAGE relaxations.
 We moved to a custom backend for a few reasons: